You recorded a Demo. Now What?

 Similarly to when you asked yourself if you were ready to record your first demo, now it's time to reflect on your growth.
-Ask yourself, does this demo represent me and my talents, today?
+Ask yourself, does this demo accurately represent me and my talents as of today?
 Also, is any of the demo content dating itself past its prime.
 Typically demos begin to date themselves around three to five years.

 Who should produce my next demo?

 This is an artists personal choice.
 You need to find a producer who you feel comfortable discussing the intricacies of your demo with.
-Copy that's specific to you, the number of spots, the length of the demo, the SFX and music, etc. Because this is not my area of expertise, I recommend you use your best judgement while shopping around.
-Ask your fellow actors with demos you've heard and really liked, do your research and don't be surprised if it costs you anywhere from $1,500 - $2,000.
+Copy that is specific to you, the number of spots, the length of the demo, the SFX and music, etc. Since this is not my area of expertise, I recommend you use your best judgement while shopping around.
+Ask your fellow actors with demos you've heard and really like, do your research and don't be surprised if it costs you anywhere from $1,500 - $2,000.
 A professionally produced demo is worth its weight in gold over your buddy with Garage Band, who is in a garage band.